RafiaZeeshan14/Admission-Form/README.md

 ## Features
 - User-friendly form interface for entering personal and academic details
 - File upload functionality for submitting required documents
-- Validation checks to ensure accurate and complete form submission
 - Submission confirmation and acknowledgment for applicants

 ## Technologies Used